 The TYPO3 Documentation Team

-Our main goal is comprehensive, relevant, up-to-date and easy to find documentation about TYPO3 products for all users.
+Our main goal is to provide comprehensive, relevant, up-to-date and easy to find documentation about TYPO3 products for all users.

-The Documentation Team sets the stage for you - the community - to write great documentation.
-Though we do love to write and update documentation, the purpose of our team is to provide the TYPO3 community with the tools to improve documentation.
+The Documentation Team provides the support for you - the community - to write great documentation.
+Although we love writing and updating documentation, the purpose of our team is to provide the TYPO3 community with the tools to improve documentation.

-This includes information about using the tools to write great documentation.
+This includes providing information about how to use those tools.
 We strongly encourage the community to get involved.
 If you want to start right now, skip to the Contribute section on this page!

 Contact us